 Considering multiple identities

 Thinking about identity is one thing, but experiencing it is another.
-In our global, mobile world, more and more people have intertwined identities.
+In our global, mobile world, more and more people have complex multiple identities.
 How can they sort out their hybridity in a meaningful way in social contexts?

-A complicated “Culture Story” (Getting to know Andy Halt’s identities)
+A complicated identity case (Getting to know Andy Halt)

 Andy is struggling with his multiple cultural identities.
-Part of this stems from his birth parents’ backgrounds, part from his experiences of growing up in different locations abroad, and even more comes from confusion on how he sees himself, or what he thinks he should try to be in various social contexts.
+Part of this stems from his birth parents’ backgrounds, part from his experiences of growing up in different locations abroad, and part comes from confusion on how he sees himself, or what he thinks he should be or try to be in various social contexts.

 Among the challenges that Andy now faces as he adjusts to university life in the US is that he looks more Thai than “American,” whatever that is supposed to mean (in any case, not “white enough” for some people in the Midwest, it seems).
 Some of his classmates keep kidding him about being the “model minority” they have to work hard beat out on exams (a few call him “Asian-Andy”).
 Others see him spending time and using Mandarin with Chinese students on campus and assume he came from there, either making comments about the “the new China threat” or, assuming he’s in engineering, complaining about the “horde” of “techy, nerdy” Chinese students on the Purdue campus (there are over 4,000!).
 A few know that his mother is Thai, and they make jokes based on what they’ve heard about the Thai bar or massage parlor scene — all very uncomfortable for him as a Bible-believing Christian.
 Some joke about his name (Hey Halt!
 You’re supposed to stop, kid!).
 Others laugh at him about being a “typically Asian-American banana” or make him feel self-conscious or excluded in other ways.